-An annual report covering each calendar year is due no later than January $31^{st}$ of the succeeding year. [§17-5-8(b)]
+An annual report covering each calendar year is due no later than January 31st of the succeeding year. [§ 17-5-8(b)]

-Each principal campaign committee, political action committee, and elected state and local official subject to the requirements of the FCPA who has not closed his or her principal campaign committee, shall annually file with the Secretary of State or judge of probate. [§17-5-8(b)]
+Each principal campaign committee, political action committee, and elected state and local official subject to the requirements of the FCPA who has not closed their committee, shall file annually with the Secretary of State or judge of probate no later than January 31st of each year. [§ 17-5-8(b)]

-No annual report is required to be filed by a person who holds office because he or she was appointed to serve the remainder of a term vacated by another person, until the person serving has created a principal campaign committee. [§17-5-8(b)]
+No annual report is required to be filed by a person who holds office because they were appointed to serve the remainder of a term vacated by another person, until the person serving has created a principal campaign committee. [§ 17-5-8(b)]